All program participants receive health services, referrals and transportation to local service providers for medical, vision and dental needs.

 Upon course completion, graduates are equipped to bring immediate value to their new employer and step into positions as line cooks, catering assistants and other mid-level kitchen jobs.
 Graduates receive assistance from KitchenPrep counselors in securing gainful employment.

-KitchenPrep is an eight-week curriculum involving 16 hours of classroom and kitchen lab work each week spread over three days.
+KitchenPrep is an eight-week curriculum involving 40 hours of classroom and kitchen lab work each week spread over five days.
 Trainees complete both written and practical assignments taught by Union Rescue Mission staff and guest instructors.

 Classes are small, independently structured to meet the needs of the student.
 There is no waiting period to join the class, so you can join at anytime.
 During their training, students will serve an internship, either in the Mission’s own food service operation or with a host chef.